 Notwithstanding the prevalence of positively assortative networks, there are important cases in which negative assortative interactions are prevalent.
 This includes the application to sexual contact networks, in which the predominance of interactions are male-female.
-In the realm of communicable disease, sexually transmitted diseases are among the most important to understand.
+In the realm of communicable diseases, sexually transmitted diseases are among the most important to understand.
 More generally, negative assortative interactions are typical of settings in which agents match for reasons relating to complementarities of skill or knowledge.
 A particular application is to a financial market consisting of buyers and sellers who seek each other out for profitable exchange.
 The diffusion process captures the possibility that rumors of a bad aggregate state will spread through the market, thereby preventing surplus from being realized.
 Here, immunity would be interpreted as taking the costly action of becoming informed about the true aggregate state, so as not to be influenced by the spread of a pessimistic rumor.

 The second aspect is that, while diffusion processes are often studied in a purely stochastic framework, we explicitly model the incentives of agents who are exposed to the diffusion process.
 In the last two decades some progress has been made towards incorporating certain aspects of incentives into epidemiological diffusion models.
 This research has identified important effects of modeling agents' incentives, demonstrating crucial differences with the earlier models that are purely mechanical in nature.
 Our paper contributes to this line of work by modeling the immunization decision of individuals in a strategic setting.
-In particular, we assume that all agents simultaneously decide whether or not to undertake a costly immuniza-
+In particular, we assume that all agents simultaneously decide whether or not to undertake a costly immunization.
+The cost of the immunity must be weighed against the expected cost of exposure to the